lammps/lammps/src/USER-HEFFTE/README.md

 #### Testing

 For testing purposes, we have created an input file, `in.heffte` , which is based on the *Rhodopsin* protein benchmark) and is available within the `bench` directory.
 It provides a 3D FFT benchmark at output.
-Also, a better analysis of the impact and speedup achieved for FFTs, can be achieved by changing the geometry (`data.rhodo`).
+Also, a better analysis of the impact and speedup for FFTs, could be achieved by changing the geometry (`data.rhodo`).

 Running examples (Using Summit supercomputer):